phreeza/manuscript_axon_potentials/doc/manuscript.md

 The spiking activity of a generic axon bundle was simulated by a background spontaneous firing rate of 100 spikes/s and a short pulse of increased activity.
-We chose a Gaussian pulse with an amplitude of 2900 spikes/s and a standard deviation of 2.8\ ms. These numbers are motivated by the early auditory system [@koppl97a;@Sullivan1984Segregation;@Konishi1985Owls].
+We chose a Gaussian pulse with an amplitude of 2900 spikes/s and a standard deviation of 2.8\ ms. These numbers are motivated by the early auditory system [@koppl97a;@Sullivan1984Segregation;@Konishi1985Owls], where instantaneous spike rates of 3000 spikes/s occur in repsonse to click stimuli [@Carr2016Role].
 However, our approach is not limited to the auditory system (which would also require to include phase locking), and this pulse of activity could relate to various kinds of evoked activity in the nervous system, such as sensory stimulation, motor activity or a spontaneous transient increase in population spiking activity.

 ![Relationship between axon morphology and extracellular potential.
 Simulated action potentials travelling along axons with varying morphologies, as